sguox002/leetcode/dp.md

 -639	Decode Ways II    		27.2%	Hard
--1269	Number of Ways to Stay in the Same Place After Some Steps    		43.1%	Hard -1411	Number of Ways to Paint N × 3 Grid    		60.6%	Hard
+-1269	Number of Ways to Stay in the Same Place After Some Steps    		43.1%	Hard -1411	Number of Ways to Paint N × 3 Grid    		60.6%	Hard -1259	Handshakes That Don't Cross    		53.9%	Hard

 -634	Find the Derangement of An Array    		40.3%	Medium -920	Number of Music Playlists    		47.4%	Hard

--940	Distinct Subsequences II    		41.5%	Hard
 -1397	Find All Good Strings    		37.9%	Hard
--1259	Handshakes That Don't Cross    		53.9%	Hard

 -1416	Restore The Array    		36.2%	Hard
 -1359	Count All Valid Pickup and Delivery Options    		57.1%	Hard -1575	Count All Possible Routes    		58.4%	Hard